 Make sure you've read and understood your employer's policy on email and web use.
 Your workplace union rep, if you have one, may be able to explain the employer's policy to you.

 Your employer should have a policy in place clearly setting out what is and isn’t allowed.
 It is not fair to discipline an employee for breaking a company rule, such as a rule about email use, if the employer has failed to explain clearly – usually through a written policy – what the rule is, and what is likely to happen if the rule is broken.

 If your employer doesn't have a policy yet, always assume the worst.
 Act cautiously, and ask your manager to clarify what personal use of email or the web they will permit you.

 If there is a union recognised where you work, speak to your rep about maybe negotiating a suitable policy, so that everybody knows where they stand.

 In practice, if you are sending anything at all sensitive, you are much better off not taking any risks, and using a private non-work email address and preferably a device, such as a mobile phone, that is owned by you and not the employer.

 Likewise it is sensible not to use a device owned by your employer, such as your work computer, to create or store any personal documents or information that you would rather not share with your employer.

 Remember that no email (not even a web-based email service such as Gmail, Hotmail or Yahoo Mail) is ever totally secure.
-The only way to guarantee you are safely using email or the web at work for personal purposes is to know that you are doing it within your rights for that workplace.

 In practice, it’s best to assume that all your communications using work devices may be monitored.